 Address: 8039 Beach Blvd, Buena Park, CA 90620

 Knott’s Berry Farm started as a berry stand by the side of the road and a restaurant serving chicken dinners.
 It all began over a century ago, during the 1920s.
-However, Knott’s Berry Farm has grown into one of the most popular destinations for Southern California theme parks.
+However, Knott’s Berry Farm has become one of the most popular Southern California theme park destinations.

 When at Knott’s Berry Farm, be sure to experience the Old West Ghost Town.
 It is the park’s heart and soul!
 Witness as the 1880s comes to life with real gunfighting cowboys.

-Ride on an authentic stagecoach or take a ride on a real steam engine and pan for gold!
+Ride on an authentic stagecoach or ride on a real steam engine and pan for gold!
 You can even watch an old western-type show with real can-can dancers.

 Take an excursion on the white river when you ride the Calico River Rapids.
 Rafters meet up with several surprises in the wild, such as indigenous wildlife, whimsical homesteaders, and even some real roaring rapids.
 In addition, check out the Silver Bullet for more thrills of the Ghost Town.

-See Related: Fun & Best Things to Do in Fresno, California
+See Related: Things to Do in Fresno, California